 (a) Textual Analysis (c) Formal Analysis (b) Problem Solving (d) Applications

 A major’s philosophy courses must address texts and ideas drawn from at least two of the world’s philosophical traditions, including (but not limited to) Africana (Afr), Chinese (Ch), European (Eu), Indo-Tibetan (In), Latin-American (Lat), or Indigenous Peoples (IP).
 This may be done either by taking two courses, each focusing predominantly on a distinct philosophical tradition; or by taking several courses treating multiple traditions together.

 Each student must take at least one distinct course in each of three areas; you are strongly advised to take courses addressing all four – particularly if aspiring to graduate work in philosophy:

 (a) Textual analysis (Text): focuses on reading challenging philosophical texts and understanding these texts in the context of their composition and in the context of their commentarial traditions.

 (b) Formal analysis (Form): uses the tools of formal logic, decision theory and related techniques to develop and analyse philosophical arguments, or focuses on topics in the philosophy of logic and mathematics.

 (c) Philosophical problem solving (Prob): tackles important philosophical problems, in abstraction from the traditions or texts in which they arise, and develops arguments to defend solutions to these problems.

 (Thus, the portions of a course that satisfy this dimension will not ordinarily satisfy the Textual Analysis or Application dimensions – though such a course may satisfy these other dimensions in other ways.)

 (d) Application: focuses on applying philosophical ideas outside the discipline of Philosophy, for instance to medicine, science, religion, environmental issues, social or political problems, or to shaping one’s life.
 (Note that the portions of a course that satisfy this dimension will not ordinarily satisfy the Problem-Solving dimension – though such a course may satisfy this dimension in other ways.)

 Any set of nine courses in Philosophy (44 MC) collectively satisfying the three dimensions detailed above, together with a capstone project (10 MC, which includes the Capstone Seminar), suffices to fulfil the requirements of the major (54 MC total).

 No particular course is required of all majors, except the Capstone Seminar.
-However, at least five of the Philosophy courses (25 MC) completed for the major (other than the Capstone Seminar) must be taken at Yale-NUS.
+However, at least four of the Philosophy courses (20 MC) completed for the major (other than the Capstone Seminar) must be taken at Yale-NUS.